vorakl/vorakl.github.io/src/content/articles/base94.rst

 |

 It might seem that Base94 is not the limit.
 If the first 32 ASCII codes are control characters and there are 256 codes in total, what stops one from using an alphabet of 256 - 32 = 224 symbols?
 There is a reason.
-Not all of 224 `ASCII codes`_ have printable characters.
+Not all of 224 ASCII codes have printable characters.
 In general, only 7 bits (0..127) are standardized and the rest (128..255) is used for the variety of locales, e.g. Koi8-R, Windows-1251, etc. That means, only 128 - 32 = 96 are available in the standardized range.
 In addition, the ASCII code 32 is the space character and 127 doesn't have a visible character either.
 Hence, 96 - 2 gives us that 94 printable characters which have the same association with their codes on all possible machines.

 Solution
 ========

 `This solution`_ is pretty simple but this simplicity also puts a significant computational constraint.
-The whole input file can be treated as one big number with a base 256.
+The whole input file can be treated as one big number with a radix (base) 256.
 It might easily be areally big number required thousands of bits.
 Then, we just need to convert this big number to a different base.
 That's it.
 And Python3 makes it even simpler!
 Usually, conversions between different bases are done via an intermediate Base10.
 The good news is that Python3 has built-in support for big numbers calculations (it is integrated with Int), and the Int class has a method that reads any number of bytes and automatically represents them in a big Base10 number with a desired endian.
 So, all these complications are able to be implemented in just two lines of code, which is pretty amazing!

 .. code-block:: python